Bira/octopus-carnival/_posts/2023-03-10-raven-roost-bandits.md

 The three leaders don't actually work together very well, since they have a tendency to undermine each other's authority.
-They know this, however, and have arranged things so that each of them commands a separate force.
+They know this, however, and have arranged things so that each of them commands a separate force with little direct interaction.

 Raven Roost itself is an excellent home base for them.
 It occupies a little hidden valley in the Old Hills that's supremely defensible and cannot be seen